Kylian Mbappé: Real Madrid

-On 3 June 2024, La Liga club Real Madrid announced that Mbappé had signed a five-year contract with the club, two days after the club's triumph against Borussia Dortmund in the 2024 UEFA Champions League final, concluding a highly anticipated seven-year transfer saga.
-His move to Real Madrid had been the subject of intense speculation and negotiations, reflecting his status as one of football's most sought-after players.
+On 3 June 2024, La Liga club Real Madrid announced that Mbappé had signed a five-year contract with the club, concluding a highly anticipated seven-year transfer saga.
+His move to Madrid had been the subject of intense speculation and negotiations, reflecting his status as one of football's most sought-after players.
 After signing he stated: "It's a dream come true.
-So happy and proud to join the club of my dreams...
-Nobody can understand how excited I am right now!".
-On 10 July, Real Madrid announced that Mbappé's presentation would be held at the Santiago Bernabéu on 16 July.
-Later that day, he received the number 9 shirt, becoming the first Real Madrid player to wear this number since compatriot Karim Benzema.
-On 16 July, Mbappé was unveiled as a new Real Madrid player at the Santiago Bernabéu.
-His presentation was attended by 80,000 spectators, the same number as Cristiano Ronaldo's presentation in 2009.
+So happy and proud to join the club of my dreams."
+On 16 July, Mbappé was unveiled as a Real Madrid player at the Santiago Bernabéu, wearing the number 9 shirt.
+His presentation was attended by 80,000 spectators.
+(Note: Attributed to multiple references:)